-Clark County man pleads guilty to getting teens to send provocative photos
+Ridgefield man pleads guilty to getting teens to send photos

-TACOMA — A Ridgefield, Clark County, man has pleaded guilty to a scheme that involved enticing young teens to send him sexually explicit photos and videos over messaging apps “Kik” and “Snapchat,” according to federal prosecutors.
+TACOMA, Wash.
+(AP) — A Ridgefield man has pleaded guilty to a scheme that involved enticing young teens to send him sexually explicit photos and videos over messaging apps “Kik” and “Snapchat,” according to federal prosecutors.

-Joshua Henry Punt, 39, entered his plea to multiple federal felonies on Tuesday in U.S. District Court in Tacoma, the U.S. attorney for Washington said in a news release.
+Joshua Henry Punt, 39, entered his plea to multiple federal felonies on Tuesday in U.S. District Court in Tacoma, the U.S. attorney for Washington said in a press release.

 Punt was arrested in May 2019 and charged in Clark County Superior Court.
 He was charged federally in November 2019.
 Officials say they’ve identified victims across the country.

-According to court records, Punt identified himself on social-media accounts as an attractive teenager by using profile pictures of young YouTube personalities, prosecutors said.
+According to court records, Punt identified himself on social media accounts as an attractive teenager by using profile pictures of young YouTube personalities, prosecutors said.
 After initial communications with his victims, he would demand provocative or explicit photos or videos, prosecutors said.

 Punt would copy the photos and videos and then threaten to send them to local communities, including schools, coaches and others, unless the victims met his demands, prosecutors said.
 It was not immediately known if Punt has a lawyer.